jeffreykegler/hoonlint/misc/whitespace.md

 indented 2 stops after the rune.

 * The jogging of a queenside 1-jogging hoon should be queenside.
 It should be on a line after the rune line, and should consist entirely of queenside jogs.

+## Proper spacing of 2-jogging hoons

+Every 2-jogging hoon is either kingside or queenside.
+The base column
+for the jogs of a 2-jogging hoon is its rune column.

+If the head and subhead of a 2-jogging hoon are on the same line, the 2-jogging hoon is called **head-joined**.
+If the head and subhead of a 2-jogging hoon are on different lines, the 2-jogging hoon is called **head-split**.

+"Sidedness" should be consistent:

+* The head of a kingside 2-jogging head-joined hoon should be kingside.
+It should be on the rune line, indented 1 stop after the rune.

+* The head of a queenside 2-jogging head-joined hoon should be queenside.
+It should be on the rune line, indented 2 stops after the rune.

+* The head of a head-split 2-jogging has no sidedness.
+It should be on the rune line, indented 1 stop after the rune.

+* The subhead of a head-joined 2-jogging hoon is on the rune line, and should be indented one stop after the head.

+* The subhead of a head-split 2-jogging hoon should be one newline-equivalent after the the rune line, and should be indented one stop less than the head.
+This style is more indentation-conserving than backdenting.
+It is called the "pseudo-jog" style, because arrangement of the head and subhead resembles that of a queenside jog.

+* The jogging of a kingside 2-jogging hoon should be kingside.
+It should be on a line after the rune line, and should consist entirely of kingside jogs.

+* The jogging of a queenside 2-jogging hoon should be queenside.
+It should be on a line after the rune line, and should consist entirely of queenside jogs.